andycowl/bbdb3-manual/tutorial.rst

 In addition to the 'notes' field, you can extend BBDB with additional user defined fields.

-Use 'i' (`bbdb-insert-field`) to add a new field called 'Instrument' and set this field to 'Guitar' for Dave Evans.
+Use 'i' (:function:`bbdb-insert-field`) to add a new field called 'Instrument' and set this field to 'Guitar' for Dave Evans.

 Of course, the U2 guitarist is more commonly known as 'The Edge' so